Project Overview

 Technologies Used

-Franka Emika Panda robotic arm for precise motion execution and kinesthetic teaching.
+Franka Emika Panda arm for precise motion execution and kinesthetic teaching.

-Intel RealSense D435i depth camera and ArUco markers for 6D pose estimation.
+Intel RealSense D435i depth camera + ArUco markers for 6D pose estimation.

-ROS, Python, OpenCV, and custom Python DHB libraries for planning and control.
+ROS, Python, OpenCV, and custom DHB libraries for planning and control.

-3D-printed task boards and inserts designed for flexible and reconfigurable testing.
+3D-printed boards and inserts designed for flexible, reconfigurable testing.

-• Integrate real-time pose refinement and object learning for novel parts.
+• Real-time pose refinement and learning for novel parts.

 Download Thesis PDF